kcp-dev/enhancements/keps/core/0004-apibinding-resource-adoption.md

-This proposal adds first-class **resource adoption**: the ability to hand bound resource instances over from one APIBinding to another (or a set of others) without deleting and re-creating them, plus an **orphan deletion policy** as the underlying building block.
+This proposal adds first-class **resource adoption**: the ability to hand bound resource instances over from one APIBinding to another (or a set of others) without deleting and re-creating them, plus a **wait-for-successor deletion policy** as the underlying building block, preserving the invariant that every instance in storage is covered by a live APIBinding at all times.
 Adoption is zero-copy and therefore requires the successor export to serve the **same storage** — same APIResourceSchema UID, same identity.
 This is by design and permanent: migrations always happen under the same identity.
 Changing identity is a separate,